scslab/lio-tutorial/day2slides/day2.md

 * What happens when you uncomment the commented-out line?

 * Exercise: what happens when you change clearance to `(TopSecret, {Crypto})`?
+-->

 # DC Labels

-* We would ideally like $L_\emptyset$ to be in middle of lattice
+* Simple labels are not very powerful

-* Define labels as consisting of **2** components
+* DCLabels consist of **2** components:

   $L = \langle$Secrecy `%%` Integrity$\rangle$

 * Label components & privileges are boolean formulas over *principals*
-    * Principals are just strings (might correspond to users or web sites)
+    * Principals are just strings (might correspond to users)
-    * Represent as minimal formulas in CNF, without negation
+    * Formulas represented in CNF, without negation
-    * Makes labels unique, operations decidable
 * $\langle S_1$ `%%` $I_1\rangle\sqsubseteq_p
   \ \langle S_2$ `%%` $I_2\rangle$
   iff